eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 * Functionality to skip variable levels when called, reducing call time.
 * Find All References and Go To Definition functionalities.
     - **Find All References** identifies all occurrences of variables and paragraphs from copybooks in the code.
     - **Go To Definition** enables you to right-click on any variable or paragraph to reveal a definition of the element.
-If the definition is in a copybook, the copybook opens.
+If the definition is in a copybook, or the name of a copybook, the copybook opens.

 ![Go To Definition in a copybook](/docs/images/CPYGoToDefinition.gif)